mem48/geocompr/main.md

 #> although coordinates are longitude/latitude, it is assumed that they are planar
 ```

-Note that the command emits a warning message on execution: buffer and other spatial operations (especially distance and area calculations) cannot be assumed to be accurate in a geographic (longitude/latitude) CRS.
+Note that the command emits a message on execution: buffer and other spatial operations (especially distance and area calculations) cannot be assumed to be accurate in a geographic (longitude/latitude) CRS.
 This is justified in because of the data's proximity to the equator and its use as an illustrative example, but it's something to be aware of when working with 'lon/lat' data.
 In any case the spatial subsetting clearly worked, as illustrated by Figure \@ref(fig:buffeq), which was generated using the following commands: